memfault/interrupt/_posts/2024-08-14-diving-into-jtag-part-6.md

 The JTAG interface is an important tool for debugging and testing embedded systems, providing low-level access to the internal workings of microcontrollers and other integrated circuits.
 However, this powerful interface also presents significant security threats.
-In the sixth part of the "Diving into JTAG" article series, we will focus on security issues related to JTAG and the Debug Port.
+In the sixth and final part of this Diving into JTAG article series, we will focus on security issues related to JTAG and the Debug Port.

 <!-- excerpt end -->